Tetel0/havenly-perfumes/README.md

 # havenly-perfumes
-Website for an imaginary perfume business developed using HTML and CSS.
+Website for an imaginary perfume business.It was developed as part of an IT module assignment.
+## Technologies Used:
+- HTML
+- CSS
+## Features:
+- Product showcase section
+- Contact form
+- Responsive layout for different screen sizes